Table of Contents

 When studying population genetics, it is not the individual that is the focus but rather the larger groups of individuals that reproduce together.
 This population provides a common gene pool.
-The gene pool contains several alleles of one gene and the relative proportions of these alleles are termed as gene frequency.
+The gene pool contains several alleles of 1 gene and the relative proportions of these alleles are termed as gene frequency.
 Gene flow is created when individuals migrate into or away from the population.

 The frequencies of alleles and genotypes remained constant over generations within a population if the genetic recombination took place according to Mendel’s rules without any export out of or import of genes into the existing gene pool.
 Hence, a mathematical model can be derived via the probability test: the Hardy-Weinberg equation.

 The Hardy-Weinberg equation

 With the aid of the Hardy-Weinberg equation, population geneticists are able to calculate what percentage of a certain disease is contained in a gene.

 If gene A and gene a are distributed in a population which is constant, the following applies:

 - Genotype aa: frequency q2